 A team of lawyers acting on behalf of 550 asylum seekers and refugees trapped on Manus Island will this week launch a fresh legal bid in the country’s highest court, aimed at getting the men off the island.

-The Manus Island processing centre at Papua New Guinea’s Lombrum Naval Base was closed in November 2017 after a PNG Supreme Court ruling found the detention of asylum seekers and refugee unlawful.
+The Manus Island processing centre at Papua New Guinea’s Lombrum Naval Base was closed in November 2017 after the PNG Supreme Court ruling.

 But despite this, hundreds of asylum seekers still remain living in compounds on the island.

 The men, many of who are without travel documents, need to request permission to leave the island and must abide by a curfew which states they must return to the compound, where they were moved following the closure, by 6pm and not leave again until after 6am.

 Australian barrister Greg Barns, who is advising the PNG legal team on the action, said they are demanding that if the court rules in favour of the men, the PNG government works with them to provide them with travel documents and have them resettled in a safe third country.